 I am so excited about this Cream Cheese Frosting!!!
 The taste and texture are just right and if you use a stand mixer it’s really easy to make.
 Try it!
 Cream Cheese Frosting is ideal for Carrot Cake as well as banana cake, Red Velvet Cupcakes and chocolate cupcakes.

 ***UPDATE 4/2018: I’ve been trying to reduce the amount of sugar and oil in this recipe.
-I recently made a 3-layer cake for a friend’s birthday with less oil and sugar and everyone raved about it.
+For a friend’s birthday recently, I made a 3-layer cake using this recipe with less oil and sugar and everyone raved about it.
 I’ve noted the changes in the recipe below.
 To make the layer cake, I divided the batter evenly into three greased 9-inch round cake pans (lined with parchment paper on the bottom) and baked them for about 35 minutes.

 - 2 cups (280 g) all-purpose flour